andriideren/puzzle-solver/README.md

 Open [app](https://localhost:3000) in your browser

 # Run tests
-To run Jest test execute in terminal (after repository cloned and packages restored)
+To run Jest tests execute in terminal (after repository cloned and packages restored)
 ```
 npm run test
 ```